Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 WHIPPED CREAM: Instead of store-bought whipped topping, you can make your own for this fresh peach shortcake.
 Check out our homemade whipped cream recipe for details.

 FRUIT: This recipe doesn’t have to be limited to peaches.
 Any type of fresh fruit would be delicious in a shortcake.
-Of course, the classic is strawberry shortcake, but what about blueberry or raspberry shortcake?
-You could get creative and create a mix of strawberries and other fruits as well.

-LEMON JUICE: You can substitute the lemon juice with 2 teaspoons of fruit pectin, like Fruit Fresh.
 This will help keep the peaches from turning brown, especially if you want to freeze the peaches.

 How To Make This Peach Shortcake Recipe

-For the Peach Topping
+For The Peach Topping

-STEP ONE: Using a medium-sized mixing bowl, combine peaches, granulated sugar, and lemon juice.
 Stir the peach slices until the sugar and lemon are well incorporated.
 Cover tightly and chill in the refrigerator until ready to serve.

 OUR RECIPE DEVELOPER SAYS